Find Batch-biased SVGs

 bias_rank_shape <- biasDetect(list_batch_df = list_batch_df,

-threshold = "rank", nSD_rank = 3, plot_point_shape = 2)
+threshold = "rank", nSD_rank = 8, plot_point_shape = 2)

 -

-: Detects biased genes based on both deviance change and rank difference, providing a more stringent filtering approach.
+threshold = "both": Detects biased genes based on both relative change in deviance and rank difference, providing a more stringent filtering approach.

 bias_both <- biasDetect(list_batch_df = list_batch_df, threshold = "both",